KipperSun/OBB87/README.md

 ## Features

-- Uses nRF52840 CoreBoard_Micro.
+- Use nRF52840 CoreBoard_Micro.
-- Uses the "Gateron low profile" switch.
+- Use the "Gateron low profile" switch.
 - With 89 WS2812 RGB lights.

 # Change this keymap